Lithuanian Mint

 Lithuanian Mint (Lietuvos monetų kalykla) is the state-owned enterprise, responsible for the mintage of coins and decorations of Lithuania.
 The shareholding is managed by the central bank of Lithuania.
-Lithuanian mintage tradition traces its history back to Algirdas times, when in Vilnius, capital city of Lithuania, was established Vilnius Mint.
-The mint was chosen to create the Lithuanian euro coins upon the country entering the Eurozone in 2015.
+Lithuanian mintage tradition traces its history back to Algirdas times, when in Vilnius, capital city of Lithuania, the Vilnius Mint was established.
+The Lithuanian Mint in its current form was established by the government on 10 December 1990, and it started minting 1, 2, and 5 centas coins for general circulation in 1992.
+From 1993 onwards, the mint also started producing collectors coins and commemorative medals.
+The mint was chosen to create the Lithuanian Euro coins upon the country entering the Eurozone in 2015.
+The mint also offers the service of buying and storing gold bars.